shakeelsaga/SourceFolio/README.md

 ##  Project Roadmap

- This is the first working version.
-Planned enhancements include:
+This is the first public version of SourceFolio.
+I am planning on continuing to include more features in the future.
+Some of the planned enhancements include:

- - Improved CLI interface with Rich/InquirerPy.
- - Real-time progress bars during data fetching.
- - More polished PDF exports (with TOC, watermark, styling).
- - Additional export formats (CSV).
- - Packaging for distribution (pip install sourcefolio).
+- **More Data Sources:** Integration with additional data sources such as academic journals and social media.
+- **Selective Data Output:** Users will be able to choose which data sources to include in the final output.
+- **Command-Line Flags:** The ability to use the tool directly from the command line with flags, bypassing the interactive mode.

 ##  Acknowledgements